64kramsystem/personal_notes/topics/bevy.md

 #### Handling state via `iyes_loopless` crate

-This crate doesn't have problems with mixing states/stages; states can be used as a mean to perform commands flushing.
+This crate doesn't have problems with mixing states/stages.

-WATCH OUT!! iyes_loopless's state changes flush the frame!
-Consider this especially in relation to events.

 Example of state management: